 \section{Nonlinear redistancing: applications to deep learning based approximation algorithms}

-In this section give a partial explanation to the good numerical results produced in~\cite{DeepLearningMCF} by fully learned approaches for the mean curvature flow.
+In this section we give a partial explanation to the good numerical results produced in~\cite{DeepLearningMCF} by fully learned approaches for the mean curvature flow.
 There, the authors propose to learn a Neural Network whose structure mimicks a convolution-redistancing scheme.
-Starting from a discrete 2D or 3D image, supposed to approximate a phasefield $u(x,t)= \gamma(\frac{1}{\sigma}\sd_E(x,t))$, where $\g$ is the Modica-Mortola optimal profile and $\sigma>0$, their simplest network is implementing a convolutional filter followed by a nonlinear operation.
+Starting from a discrete 2D or 3D image, supposed to approximate a phasefield

+where $\g$ is the Modica-Mortola optimal profile and $\sigma>0$, their simplest network is implementing a convolutional filter followed by a nonlinear operation.
 The convolutional filter approximates $\rho*u$ for some (learned) nonnegative kernel $\rho$, while the nonlinear operation is supposed to rebuild from the convolution a profile $V\approx\gamma(\frac{1}{\sigma}\sd_E(x,t+h))$ after a time-step $h>0$.
 Except for the non-linearity, which is a pointwise update, this is quite close to the process described in this paper.
 Our approach seems to justify that learning the filter is easy and robust: indeed, we have seen that basically any symmetric enough filter is able to approximate the mean curvature flow, with an appropriate redistancing (see Remark~\ref{rmk:symmetries}).
 In addition, it is not difficult to check that this flow is also characterized by the property that $v$ defined above is a super/sub solution of the heat flow in/out the evolving shape, see below for details.
 It means that one could imagine to replace the signed distance function with such a non-linear profile in the scheme.
 In this section, we show how to make this heuristic rigorous.